Carrie Gray, LMFT

 I have long been interested in meaning, purpose and self understanding.
-I was a kid who always asked "why?" and I often felt a mismatch between myself and the world around me.
+I was a kid who always asked "why?", who spent a great deal of time listening and observing, and I often felt a mismatch between myself and the world around me.
 I wanted to understand how things got to be the way that they are, and what motivated the people around me.
 As I struggled to understand the world around me, I eventually realized that I had to learn how to actually live the life that I intuitively felt was possible for myself.
-I had to learn how to bridge internal hopes and experiences with external reality.
+I had to learn how to bridge my internal hopes and experiences with external reality.
 This was a long process for me, and it involved a lot of searching, struggle, growth, disappointment and courage.
-It involved finding my own way and creating my own map.
-It involved both acceptance as well as finding a practice of being present.
+It involved finding my own way, creating my own map as well as recognizing "my people" and communities that truly supported me.
+It involved acceptance (both of myself and of the conditions in my external environment), as well as finding a practice that gave me some way of taking meaningful action.
+In my case, this meant finding a self-understanding path rooted in a practice of being present.

-For over 15 years I have been a practitioner and instructor of a somatic mindfulness practice called Breema.
-Breema is a practice of being connected to oneself while in relationship with another.
+For almost two decades I have been a practitioner and instructor of a somatic mindfulness practice called Breema.
+Breema is a practice of being connected to myself experientially while in relationship with another.
 It is a practice of teaching the mind to be receptive through an embodied connection.
 I also study Hakomi somatic psychotherapy which blends Buddhist principles with mindfulness and holistic psychology.
 I completed an Advanced Training program at the Women's Therapy Center in Berkeley which provided a strong foundation in relational psychotherapy experienced through a social justice lens.
 I have also worked at Crisis Support Services of Alameda County offering grief counseling as well as crisis intervention services.
 I spent one year working at New Bridge Foundation in Berkeley, a residential substance abuse recovery program.
 My background also includes working with trauma and grief, family of origin patterns and phase of life turning points.
-One other word about my background.
-My mother's people are from the American south and I have been influenced by the southern Gothic tradition.
-Her people are not afraid to talk about death, and thus aren't afraid to talk about the edges of what is most meaningful about life.
+I love engaging with the fundamental questions of life, as well as finding simple ways to support self-acceptance and meaningful change in daily life.